 PhD BEng (Hons) CEng FIMechE

 He gained a BEng in Mechanical Engineering from the University of Surrey in 1992 and PhD in Biomedical Engineering from the same University in 1998.
-He has been the UK National Representative on EEVC (European Enhanced Vehicle-safety Committee) Working Group 12 (Biomechanics) from January 2002 to the present, and he has been Chair of EEVC WG20 (Rear Impact Test Procedures) from March 2005 to February 2009.
+He has been the UK National Representative on EEVC (European Enhanced Vehicle-safety Committee) Working Group 12 (Biomechanics) from January 2002 to the present, and he was Chair of EEVC WG20 (Rear Impact Test Procedures) from March 2005 to February 2009.
 The EEVC develops test tools, injury criteria and test procedures for use in European and United Nations road safety regulations.

 In 2015 he received the US Department of Transportation Award for Safety Engineering Excellence.
 The award, which recognises outstanding contribution to vehicle and road safety, was presented to Dr Hynd for his significant contributions to biomechanics research and improving vehicle safety.